 The picture above of the same nest shows that almost all of the comb has been eaten by wax moth and the detritus is being processed further by earth worms (4m up a tree!) and other micro organisms.
 This slow but very thorough breakdown is thought to be one of the mechanisms which prevents disease replication in honey bee colonies.
 Literally everything, including the propolis, is consumed many times over.
 With less than a quarter of the comb remaining, the rest of the nest is empty and will likely be ready for bees again in the spring.

 This breakdown is slow and looks a mess but it is actually all part of a symbiotic cycle between the bees, wax moths and other creatures/bacteria.
 So, one colony died, but not before establishing two daughter colonies; besides, the nest now teems with many other organisms.
-As we went around the farm checking the various nest boxes we found this oddity.
+In nature a typical As we went around the farm checking the various nest boxes we found this oddity.

 Clearly, a swarm found this nest and spent some weeks outside, as shown by the comb on the exterior, but for some reason they did not go inside.
 In an effort to find out what happened, we looked closely at the comb.